Soundproofing can turn a closet into a perfect space for a recording studio or even a secret cinema room.

 If your closet is uncarpeted then sound vibrations will easily travel through the floor.
 Floors are one of the largest areas in your closet that sound can easily leak through.

-A simple way to make your closet floor more sound resistant is to simply install a rug or carpet as these make excellent sound dampeners.
+A simple way to make your closet floor more sound resistant is to simply install a sound dampening rug or carpet.

 Simply install a thick carpet or cover your floor with multiple rugs.
 This will muffle any sounds you make in your closet and prevent vibrations from travelling easily through the floor.